Swiss Air Lines compensation for delayed flights

 In this guide, we will help you to understand how EU law protects you and how much you can claim.

-When are you eligible for Swiss compensation for delayed flights?
+When are you eligible for Swiss Air delayed flight compensation?

 For Swiss flight delays of more than three hours at the final destination, you are entitled to compensation up to 600€ under EU law.